Beliavsky/Fortran-code-on-GitHub/README.md

 [bddcml](https://github.com/sistek/bddcml): massively parallel solver of systems of linear equations using Multilevel Balancing Domain Decomposition based on Constraints (BDDC), by sistek

+[BLAS77Interface](https://github.com/foxtran/BLAS77Interface/): modules and wrappers for BLAS and LAPACK routines, by foxtran and acidicMercury8.
+The goal is to expose all BLAS/LAPACK interfaces through type-safe Fortran modules, enabling safer usage of BLAS/LAPACK and optional masking or renaming of BLAS/LAPACK symbols.

 [blas-interface](https://github.com/awvwgk/blas-interface): interface declarations for basic linear algebra subprograms, by Sebastian Ehlert

 [blis-fortran](https://github.com/ivan-pi/blis-fortran): prototype bindings by Ivan Pribec for the [BLIS](https://github.com/flame/blis) (BLAS-like Library Instantiation Software) framework, that can be used to perform high-performance dense linear algebra operations via a BLAS-like API